 So, what can you do on a rainy day at Ohiopyle State Park?

 Truthfully, this is an area that is focused on the area’s great natural beauty, and so many of the destinations are outdoor-related.
 Fortunately, though, there are many great things to do within an hour of Ohiopyle that can help you beat the rainy day blues.

-Here are my top 10 suggestions for fun things to do near Ohiopyle State Park on a rainy day:
+Here are my top 10 suggestions for places to visit near Ohiopyle State Park on a rainy day:

 Located less than a half hour from Ohiopyle State Park, Laurel Caverns is a great rainy day destination for the whole family.
 This cavern is the largest in Pennsylvania and is growing in size as workers explore passageways looking for new rooms.